Skip to Content

 Daiwa Saltist Spinning Alternatives

-For a reel that will definitely make the most of your budget and still deliver on quality and strength that is designed specifically for saltwater fishing, I would strongly recommend that you take a look at the Okuma Azores.
+For a reel that will definitely make the most of your budget and still deliver on quality and strength designed specifically for saltwater fishing, I would strongly recommend that you look at the Okuma Azores.

-Every time I pick up an Okuma reel, I am impressed with the quality and the silky smooth retrieve.
-Read the full review of the Okuma Azores spinning reel Here.
+Whenever I pick up an Okuma reel, I am impressed with the quality and the silky smooth retrieve.

-I would also recommend that you take a look at the Penn Spinfisher V as this is a reel that has truly stood the test of time and only runs about $25 more that the Okuma Azores.
-Personally, I would choose the Okuma Azores as it is lighter weight and I tend not to dunk my reels.
+I would also recommend that you look at the Penn Spinfisher V, as this reel has truly stood the test of time and only runs about $25 more than the Okuma Azores.
+I would choose the Okuma Azores because they are lighter, and I tend not to dunk my reels.

-But the Penn Spinfisher V is a fully sealed reel, so if you have a tendency to submerge the reel then the Saltist of the Spinfisher V might be a better choice.
-Read the full Penn Spinfisher V review Here.
+But the Penn Spinfisher V is a fully sealed reel, so if you tend to submerge the reel, then the Saltist of the Spinfisher V might be a better choice.

 Penn Spinfisher V SSV3500 Spinning Reel | Amazon